analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 Sony, however, took a different approach when planning the first few lenses for their FE system.
 What if a 50mm lens didn’t have to be cheap?
 What if you took price out of the equation and simply focused on making the best 50mm lens that you could?
 What would such a lens look like?

 The answer is, it would probably look a lot like the **[Sony Zeiss FE 55mm f/1.8 Sonnar T\*](http://amznlinks.com/global?user=analogsenses&us=B00FSB799Q&uk=B00FYRLSK0&es=B00FYRLSK0)** lens.
 Here we have a standard lens with a maximum aperture of “only” f/1.8, and a price tag of just a hair under $1,000.
-Something doesn’t add up here, because these prices are reserved for more exotic, faster lenses with f/1.4 or even f/1.2 maximum apertures.
+Something doesn’t add up here, because these price points are usually reserved for more exotic, faster lenses with f/1.4 or even f/1.2 maximum apertures.

 <img src="https://c5.staticflickr.com/2/1484/24248468412_a69714d6cb_o.jpg" width="500"/>

 Luckily, specs aren’t everything.
 With an all-metal, weather-sealed body, the Sonnar 55mm lens packs professional-grade image quality in a relatively light and compact package.
 This is one of the sharpest FE lenses to date, being incredibly sharp right from f/1.8.
-That means it’s fully usable in any situations, and you’ll never need to stop it down just to get acceptable image quality, as you often would with cheaper lenses.
+That means it’s fully usable in any situation, and you’ll never need to stop it down just to get acceptable image quality, as you often would with cheaper lenses.

 The Sonnar 55mm lens also happens to have one of the most beautiful bokehs of any standard lens out there.
-Now, bokeh is a notoriously subjective thing, but the Sonnar 55mm renders very smooth and creamy images with incredibly abrupt transitions between the in-focus and the out-of-focus areas.
+Now, bokeh is a notoriously subjective aspect, but the Sonnar 55mm renders very smooth and creamy images with incredibly abrupt transitions between the in-focus and the out-of-focus areas.
 This helps it achieve the classic Zeiss “pop” and 3D effect that so many photographers crave.
 And while there may be some onion rings in the bokeh balls due to the use of aspherical elements, these are never pronounced enough to become a problem.

-By comparison, the newer 50mm f/1.4 Planar lens gives you an aperture ring, slightly smoother bokeh without onion rings and similar sharpness — although the corners are a bit weaker — but it comes in a package that is over twice as big and heavy and about $500-600 more expensive.
+By comparison, the newer 50mm f/1.4 Planar lens gives you an aperture ring, slightly smoother bokeh without onion rings and similar sharpness — although the corners are a bit weaker — but it comes in a package that is over twice as big and heavy, and about $500-600 more expensive.
 Whether the tradeoff is worth it to you personally, only you can say.

 At the end of the day, if all you want is a cheap nifty-fifty, then this lens clearly isn’t for you.
 But if you want a _great_ standard lens, one that you’ll want to keep and use for decades, the Sonnar 55mm f/1.8 lens definitely fits the bill.